SuperTails/byobc-debugger/README.md

 $ python3 ./console/debugger.py --port=path/to/port/goes/here
 ```

-TODO: Actually explain how to use the debugger
+The commands that can be used for the debugger are in section 3.

 ## 2. Deploying Code